-“And I will pray the Father, and He will give you another Helper, that He may abide with you forever—the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you."
-(John 14:16-17)
+“And I will pray the Father, and He will give you another Helper, that He may abide with you forever—the Spirit of truth, whom the world cannot receive, because it neither sees Him nor knows Him; but you know Him, for He dwells with you and will be in you.”

-Over many centuries, human philosophy has never been able to produce a satisfactory definition of "truth."
-On the other hand, the Bible gives a threefold answer.
-First, Jesus said, “I am the truth."
-(John 14:6) Second, in praying to God the Father, He said, “Your word is truth."
-(John 17:17) Third, John tells us, “The [Holy] Spirit is truth."
-(1 John 5:6)
+The Bible provides a threefold answer to Pilate’s question.
+First, Jesus said, “I am the truth” (John 14:6).
+Second, in praying to God the Father, He said, “Your word is truth” (John 17:17).
+Third, John tells us, “The [Holy] Spirit is truth” (1 John 5:6).

 - Does it represent Jesus as He truly is?